Macchi C.205 Veltro: Production

 At the end of evaluation tests, the C.205 began series production, with a first order of 250 aircraft.
 The first C.205 left the factory in September 1942.
-Speed of production was very slow (about 12 machines per month), because of shortage of engines and strategic materials, and only in June 1943 did Macchi manage to complete the first batch of 100 fighters.
+Efforts were made to get the type produced as quickly as possible, however, the speed of production was relatively slow (about 12 machines per month) in spite of these endeavours.
+This low production rate had been attributed to shortage of both engines and various strategic materials.
+It was only in June 1943 that Macchi managed to complete the first batch of 100 fighters.
 It took until September before production reached 177 examples, of which 146 were delivered to Regia Aeronautica units.

 Operational history

 The C.205 entered production only five months after its maiden flight and began reaching front line units in February 1943.
 At the end of April, the 1° Stormo, based in Pantelleria, is the first unit to enter action with the C.205, on Mediterranean, escorting maritime and aerial convoys to and from Tunisia.
 During their first sortie, 22 C.205 clashed with very good results against more numerous formations of Curtiss P-40s and Supermarine Spitfires.
 During the next few months, C.205s of the Regia Aeronautica were involved in several major engagements with some of the 4,000 Allied aircraft that were stationed in the Mediterranean at that time.

 At the end of May, because of the vulnerability of Pantelleria, the 1° Stormo was moved to Sigonella airfield in Sicily and the minor airstrip of Finocchiara, 15 km south-east of Ragusa.
 On 8 June 1943, 15 C.205s of 1° Stormo escorted three torpedo bombers attacking Allied ships which were shelling Pantelleria's defenses.
 At the end of June, the Stormo had no more serviceable Veltros.
 On 24 June, 1° Stormo left Sicily for Osoppo, then later Ronchi dei Legionari, and was replaced by 4° Stormo.
 Few pilots returned to Udine, while the remaining aircraft joined other units.

-4° Stormo, which had left Africa in January 1943, was re-equipped with Macchi C.202s and C.205s on the airfields of Campoformido (10° Gruppo) and Bresso (9° Gruppo).
+4° Stormo, which had left Africa in January 1943, was re-equipped with C.202s and C.205s on the airfields of Campoformido (10° Gruppo) and Bresso (9° Gruppo).
 It was then moved to Rome-Ciampino airport.
 On 9 July 1943 (the eve of the Allied invasion of Sicily), 4° Stormo was based on the Catania plain, with a complement of 10 Veltros and 38 Folgores (no Italian unit was equipped with Veltros alone).
 Later it received a batch of a further 10 C.205s.
 The Italian pilots flew as many as six sorties per day, but on 14 July, with the first Allied paratroopers landing on the Catania plain, 4° Stormo was forced to retreat to Crotone airfield in Calabria after setting fire to four or five damaged C.205s that could not be repaired in time.